tom-draper/api-analytics/server/self-hosting/README.md

 Then open `.env` and fill in any remaining values.
 For SSL deployments you will also need to set `DOMAIN_NAME` and `ACME_EMAIL`.

+The script also generates a random `USER_HASH_SECRET` — a pepper that keeps the anonymous per-user hash from being reversed back to visitor IPs.
+Keep it constant once set; changing it resets unique-user counts.
+To lock browser access to your dashboard's origin, set `CORS_ALLOWED_ORIGINS` (comma-separated); left empty, all origins are allowed.

 ### 3. Start the services

 ```bash